mik90/kernel-janitor/README.md

     - [ ] tested
 * [x] Use program specific error class instead of `Box<dyn std::error::Error>`
     - using `error::JanitorError`
-* [ ] If the latest version only has a source directory, that's fine since it'll happen whenever a new version is downloaded
+* [x] If the latest version only has a source directory, that's fine since it'll happen whenever a new version is downloaded
     - is this still an issue?
+    - Seems fixed
+* [ ] Print subcommand output as it runs

 ### Ideas
 * [ ] Allow for using trash-cli or just moving files to trash folder
 * [ ] Create `Command` wrapper that allows for easier running of `pretend`
 * [ ] Create `move` func that can move directories or files.
 Either copy and remove the content or use `mv` as a `Command`.
 Renaming won't work across mount points.
 * [ ] Add getter for InstalledKernel that returns paths without options if none are missing
+* [ ] Grab `HOME` from environment variable, unsure why this wasn't workking
+* [ ] Deal with symlinks in conf file search